 Back in 2013 -- near or about the film's release on home video -- I was fortunate to receive a complimentary DVD of Frankenstein's Army.
 Interested in knowing what I thought?
 You can find my review right here.

-A star is born!
 On this day in 2015, Advantageous found life among those living in the near-future.
-The feature starred Jacqueline Kim and James Urbaniak, and here's the plot summary compliments of IMDB.com:
+Written (in part) and directed by Jennifer Phang, the feature starred Jacqueline Kim, James Urbaniak, Freya Adams, and others.
+Here's the plot summary compliments of IMDB.com:

 "In a near-future city where soaring opulence overshadows economic hardship, Gwen and her daughter Jules do all they can to hold on to their joy together, despite the instability surfacing in their world."